AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/10-Ex2-3-use-planner-create-project-plan.md

-# Exercise 2: Use Copilot to Generate Executive Business Insights
+# Exercise 2: Drive business outcomes using Microsoft 365 Copilot

 ## Task 3: Use the Copilot in Planner to Create a New Project Plan